Energy loss of a fast moving parton in Gribov-Zwanziger plasma

 The modified dispersion relation of gluons with the Gribov term can be extracted from the pole of the propagator.
 It is important to emphasize that in the case $\gamma_G=0$, Eq.~\eqref{gluonprop} reduce back to the form of thermal gluon propagator.
-To quantify the energy loss in Gribov plasma, we further need to $(i)$ obtain longitudinal and transverse components of the effective propagator $\Pi_L$ and $\Pi_T$, $(ii)$ fix the Gribov parameter.}